 Work flexibility: Unconventional arrangements are here to stay

 Like many people, Molly initially felt unsure about remote work during the pandemic.
-Without fellow team members around, she worried about lonely days and feared being stuck without assistance if a problem came up.
+She worried about lonely days without fellow team members and feared being stuck without assistance if a problem arose.

 When Molly’s company started bringing workers back on-site, she felt conflicted.
-While she did miss lunches with her office friends and face-to-face exchanges of ideas, she had grown used to her home office and the better work-life balance.
+While she missed lunches with her office friends and face-to-face exchanges of ideas, she had grown used to her home office and had a better work-life balance.

-Evidently, many co-workers felt the same way.
-Thus, they were delighted that their employer took their preferences into consideration and presented a variety of flexible work arrangements.
+Many co-workers felt the same way.
+Thus, they were delighted that their employer considered their preferences and presented a variety of flexible work arrangements.
 Molly decided on a hybrid work schedule – contributing from home three days a week and coming into the workplace twice.

 The demand for a flexible workplace